canadalek/MyManySelves/_posts/2014-12-29-last-christmas.markdown

 title:	"Last Christmas"
 date:	2014-12-29
 author: CANADALEK
+categories: review doctorwho
-tags: review canadalek
+tags: doctorwho
 show_tags: true
 aside:
     toc: true
 ---

 I just finished watching the 2015 Doctor Who Christmas special “Last Christmas” and I quite enjoyed it.
 I’m going to talk about it not so you know…*spoilahs*.

 ### Things I’m Happy About